 Here are some tips to adjust to your new progressive lenses faster:

-If you are experiencing headaches, dizziness or nausea, it doesn’t mean that it’s time to give up on PALs.
-When progressive lenses don’t work, it could just be that a measurement is off, whether in the fit or prescription.
-Solving this issue could be as simple as adjusting the type of PAL that you’re using (the frame or the height that the progressive begins adding more power).
+If you are experiencing headaches, dizziness, or nausea, it doesn’t mean that it’s time to give up on PALs.
+When progressive lenses don’t work, it could just be that measurement is off, whether in the fit or prescription.
+Solving this issue could be as simple as adjusting the type of PAL that you’re using, raising or lowering the optical centers of the lenses, or picking a different frame.